liqingwen98/BaseNet/README.md

     seq, path = beam_search(logit, alphabet, beamsize, threshold)
 ```

+Because of the github store limitation, check point files can not be added to my repository.

-If you have any question, welcome to contact me: li.qing.wen@foxmail.com
+If you need check point files or have any question, welcome to contact me: li.qing.wen@foxmail.com

 ## Citations
 ``` bibtex